sumanjs/suman/README.md

 * Q: Why dependency injection in Node.js?
 Isn't it a waste of time?

   *  A: Normally it is.
-Dependency injection is very useful in the browser and is used by both Angular and RequireJS.
+Dependency injection is very useful in the browser and is used by both Angular 1.x and RequireJS.
 In Node.js we usually have all our dependencies or we can easily load our dependencies synchronously on demand with the require function.
 However, with test suites, it was until now impossible to load dependencies and values *asynchronously* before registering test cases.
-     DI allows you truly awesome ability to create and procure values asynchronously before any tests are run, and injecting the values in any test suite you wish.
+     DI allows you truly awesome and convenient ability to create and procure values asynchronously before any tests are run, and injecting the values in any test suite you wish.

 * Q: Can I use arrow functions?

-  * A: Yes you can use arrow functions everywhere *except* for the describe callbacks
+  * A: Yes you can use arrow functions everywhere; however to use them with test blocks, you cannot access methods using 'this' - you must inject the methods.
+See: sumanjs.org/di

-### Important aside - How is Suman better than AVA?
+## Important aside - How is Suman better than AVA?

  It should be abundantly clear why Suman is better than Mocha, but how is Suman better than AVA?
+ (If it's not clear why Suman is better than Mocha then scroll back up).
  Suman borrows some excellent features from Mocha that AVA seems to ignore, including the ability to use nested describe blocks for more control and preventing the sharing of scope within tests.
 AVA basically co-opted Tape and added concurrency.
 Suman co-opted Mocha, added concurrency, better reporting, dependency injection and